AlexNisnevich/ECMAchine/readme.md

      - Could timesharing apply to scripts (one-time operations) in addition to processes (recurring operations)?
 - Overlays
  - Allow overlays to be draggable?
- - Figure out a solution to the overlay-getting-in-the-way-of-text problem
 - Programs
  - It would be very cool to actually get some more involved programs working: e.g.
      - Text editor